dsgandurra/cyberfeedbites/README.md

 - `--check-feeds`: Perform a quick RSS health check (total items and latest entry date) without full processing.
 - `--print-rss-processing_status`: Print status of RSS processing for each entry.
 Default is False.
 - `--settings-yaml`: Enable loading parameters from a YAML configuration file.
+- `--single-feed-check FEED_URL`: Perform a quick health check for a single RSS feed URL.

 Examples:
 - Fetch news from the last 1 day (default):